-The Board held five meetings during the year ended December 31, 2008.
+The Board held five meetings during the year ended December 31, 2009.
 All of our directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which such directors serve.
 We encourage, but do not require, our directors to attend the annual meetings of stockholders.
-In 2008, Dr. Iwaki was the only director then serving on the Board to attend the annual meeting.
+In 2009, Dr. Iwaki and Dr. Dunton were the only directors then serving on the Board to attend the annual meeting.